NASM-MR

-Naval Anti-Ship Missile–Medium Range (NASM–MR) or Medium Range Anti-Ship Missiles (MRAShM) is an all-weather, over-the-horizon anti-ship cruise missile being developed by the Defence Research and Development Organisation for the Indian Navy for use against small to medium sized warships like frigates, corvettes, and destroyers.
-The NASM-MR will be of the same class as US origin Harpoon missile.
+Naval Anti-Ship Missile–Medium Range (NASM–MR) or Medium Range Anti-Ship Missiles (MRAShM) is an all-weather, over-the-horizon anti-ship missile being developed by the Defence Research and Development Organisation for the Indian Navy for use against small to medium sized warships like frigates, corvettes, and destroyers.
+The NASM-MR will belong to the same class as the U.S.-origin Harpoon missile.

 Development

-On 6 November 2023, DRDO completed the preliminary design review of the NASM-MR missile and was proceeding for developing wind tunnel model for testing the to finalize the aerodynamic configuration.
+On 6 November 2023, the DRDO completed the preliminary design review of the NASM-MR missile and was proceeding for developing wind tunnel model for testing the to finalize the aerodynamic configuration.

-On 30 November 2023, Defence Acquisition Council (DAC), which is headed by Defence Minister Rajnath Singh under the Ministry of Defence, cleared the acquisition of Medium Range Anti-Ship Missiles (MRAShM) for surface warships of the Indian Navy which is envisaged as a lightweight Surface-to-Surface Missile to be used as a primary offensive weapon onboard Indian Naval Ships.
+On 30 November 2023, Defence Acquisition Council (DAC), chaired by the Defence Minister, Rajnath Singh, under the Ministry of Defence, cleared the acquisition of the Medium Range Anti-Ship Missiles (MRAShM) for surface warships of the Indian Navy which is envisaged as a lightweight Surface-to-Surface Missile to be used as a primary offensive weapon onboard Indian Naval Ships.
+An acquisition of 450 examples are expected.

 The integration of NASM-MR with MiG-29K was completed in 2023.
 The fighter jet's and the missile's electrical and mechanical interfaces have been checked.
 In order to verify missile's target and guidance package under actual flight conditions, live-fire tests will be conducted after carry and separation trials.
 According to mission requirements, the missile can follow specified waypoints and have the ability to sea skim.
+With the integration of the missile with MiG-29K completed, the maiden flight tests of the weapon is scheduled in the first quarter of 2026.

+Warhead

+During the June 2026 trials, the missile was equipped with a penetration-cum-blast warhead, an engine source from Safran, and a solid propellant booster which is unique for the ground-launched variant.
+However, for long-term production variants, the missile will utilise an indigenous Advanced Turbo Gas Generator (ATGG) single-spool compact turbojet developed by Gas Turbine Research Establishment and Azad Engineering Limited.
+The ground-launched variant can also be offered as a product.
+The first ATGG indigenous expendable turbojet engine with a thrust class of 350 kgf was delivered on 22 July 2026.

+Trials

+The first flight trial of the NASM-MR was conducted between 10 and 11 June 2026 from the Integrated Test Range (ITR).
+The missile was launched from a ground-based launcher.